 Decide how much your child will receive and when

-Once you’ve determined which expenses your child will now manage, you can determine how much money makes sense for them to receive.
+Once you’ve determined which expenses your child will now manage, you can determine how much money he or she should receive.

 For younger kids, the amount is a little arbitrary since their purchases aren’t essential.
-A good rule of thumb most parents use is to give half of the child’s age in dollars once a week.
+A good rule of thumb is to give half the child’s age in dollars once a week.